What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 Many functional gut diseases (not only IBS) are related to anxiety, stress, and psychological dysfunction.
 For example, GERD, Functional dyspepsia, Functional nausea and vomiting, and Eating disorders such as anorexia nervosa and bulimia nervosa.

-This study found that anxiety is far more common among IBS patients than the general population (44% vs 8%).
+This study found that anxiety is far more common among IBS patients than in the general population (44% vs. 8%).

 incidence of anxiety in ibs patients